ptbrown1729/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a physicist broadly interested in quantitative microscopy and quantum simulation of complex systems.
-For more information about my research interests and publications, see my CV or Google Scholar page.

-I first became interested in quantum science while working in the <a href="http://schusterlab.uchicago.edu/">Schuster lab</a> at the University of Chicago, where I earned a bachelor's degree in physics and fulfilled the degree requirements for mathematics in 2013.
-Next, moving away from fabricated quantum systems, I studied ultracold atoms in optical lattices and quantum simulation in Waseem Bakr's <a href="http://ultracold.princeton.edu/">group</a> at Princeton University.
-Despite the considerable technological differences between artificial quantum systems and atoms, much of the physics is closely related.
-Atoms are pristine quantum devices, and we do not even need to fabricate them ourselves.
-I earned a Ph.D. in physics from Princeton University in 2019, where my research was focused on experimental exploration of static and transport properties of the 2D Fermi-Hubbard model.
-Our primary tool for these experiments was a quantum gas microscope.
-While building and running this apparatus, I developed a quantitative understanding of optics and imaging, which are necessities for extracting quantitative information from cold atom experiments.
+Peter is a physicist broadly interested in quantitative microscopy of complex systems.
+He earned his PhD from Princeton University in 2019 in the group of <a href="http://ultracold.princeton.edu/">Waseem Bakr</a> where he studied ultracold atomic Fermi gases in optical lattices.
+At Princeton he built a quantum gas microscope to simulate models of high-temperature superconductivity.
+Much of his work focused on exploring transport properties of the 2D Fermi-Hubbard model in regimes where exact computational approaches are intractable.
+These quantum simulation experiments established that the 2D Fermi-Hubbard model exhibits similar charge transport phenomonology to the cuprate strange metals.

-Currently I am a postdoctoral researcher in Doug Shepherd's group, the <a href="https://shepherdlaboratory.org/">quantitative imaging and inference</a> lab, in the Center for Biological Physics and the Department of Physics at Arizona State University.
-I am working to develop quantitative microscopy tools for use with super resolution imaging and phase imaging.
+Currently he is a postdoc in Doug Shepherd's group, the <a href="https://shepherdlaboratory.org/">quantitative imaging and inference</a> lab, in the Center for Biological Physics and the Department of Physics at Arizona State University.
+Here, Peter has used his expertise in optics and computational techniques to develop new tools for bio-imaging.
 Past projects include developing a multicolor structured illumination microscope (SIM) with coherent light and a digital mirror device (DMD) and characterizing the hydrodynamic efficiency of the <i>E. coli</i> flagellum using oblique plane lightsheet microscopy.
-Currently I am developing high-speed, high-fidelity approaches to quantitative phase imaging which may be applied to a variety of interesting questions related to single-cellular swimmers, motility, and colloidal physics.
+His interests include super-resolution imaging using structured light, high-speed 3D quantitative phase imaging, and computational imaging.
+Currently he is developing high-speed, high-fidelity approaches to quantitative phase imaging which may be applied to a variety of interesting questions related to single-cellular swimmers in complex environments, motility, and colloidal physics.
+A major theme which runs through both areas of his work is the role of fluctuations in microscopic systems.
+For more information about his research interests and publications, see his CV or Google Scholar page.